 - When on a break, move to a shaded area with lower temperatures

 - Drink lots of water or refreshing fluids at regular intervals (even when not thirsty) in order to keep the body hydrated

 - Eat smaller meals more often and more fresh produce like salad and fruit

-- Wear light-coloured, loose-fitting clothing made from natural fibers like cotton and linen
+- Wear light-colored, loose-fitting clothing made from natural fibers like cotton and linen

 - Avoid excess physical activity while in the sun if possible

 - Lowering the body temperature and hydration are the primary treatments of sunstroke.

 - If you suspect that someone has a heat stroke, immediately move the person to an air-conditioned environment or at least a cooler area.

 - Offer some water, remove any clothing that will keep the heat in, like hat, shoes, extra shirt, etc.

 - Spray the person with water, blowing cool air on the person, or wrapping the person loosely in wet sheets.

 - Alternatively, apply ice packs to the patient’s armpits, groin, neck, and back.
 Because these areas are rich with blood vessels close to the skin, cooling them reduces body temperature.